+At the SNP level, fewer loci contribute to virulence across all hosts.
+We found five B. cinerea SNPs significantly linked to altered lesion size on all 12 tomato accessions (Figure 4b).
+215 SNPs were called in at least ten hosts, and 3300 SNPs were called in at least half of the hosts while 27% (46,000) of the significant SNPs were linked to virulence on only a single host tomato genotype.
+These levels of overlap exceed the expected overlap due to random chance (Figure 5a).
+While only a small subset of these B. cinerea SNPs were linked to virulence on all the tomato genotypes, we obtained better overlap across host genotypes by focusing on gene windows.

 To focus on the small-effect genes linked to B. cinerea virulence, we classified a gene as significantly associated if there was 1 SNP linked to a trait using a 2kbp window surrounding the start and stop codon for a given gene.
-This analysis identified 14 genes linked to differential virulence in all 12 tomato accessions by bigRR (Figure 5b, Supplemental Data 2 e), as some SNPs within a gene had accession-specific phenotypes (significant in <12 tomato accessions).
-A further 1045 genes were linked to differential virulence on 7 to 11 of the tomato accessions by bigRR (Figure 5b, Supplemental Data 2 e).
-At the 99.9% SNP significance threshold, GEMMA identified 23 genes across 7 to 9 of the tomato accessions (Supplemental Figure 4).
+This analysis identified 14 genes linked to differential virulence in all 12 tomato accessions by bigRR (Figure 5b, Supplemental Data Set 2a), as some SNPs within a gene had accession-specific phenotypes (significant in <12 tomato accessions).
+A further 1045 genes were linked to differential virulence on 7 to 11 of the tomato accessions by bigRR (Figure 5b, Supplemental Data Set 2a).

 Of the 14 genes with SNPs significantly associated with B. cinerea virulence on all tomato genotypes by bigRR, most have not been formally linked to pathogen virulence.
 However, SNPs within a pectinesterase gene (BcT4_6001, Bcin14g00870) were associated to virulence across 11 tomato accessions.
 Pectinesterases are key enzymes for attacking the host cell wall, suggesting that variation in this pectinesterase locus and the other loci may influence pathogen virulence across all the tomato genotypes (Valette-Collet, Cimerman et al. 2003).
-Therefore, we looked for evidence of multiple haplotypes in this locus linked to virulence by visualizing the SNP effects across the pectinesterase gene.
+Therefore, as an example of a virulence gene identified by our GWA methods, we looked for evidence of multiple haplotypes in this locus linked to virulence by visualizing the SNP effects across the pectinesterase gene.
 We plotted the effect sizes for all SNPs in this gene and investigated the linkage disequilibrium amongst these SNPs (Figure 6).
 This showed that the effect of SNPs across this gene vary in effect direction depending on tomato host genotype (Figure 6a).
 We identified two haplotype blocks contributing to the association of this gene to the virulence phenotype (Figure 6b).
 One block is associated with SNPs in the 5’ untranslated region in SNPs 5-11, and the second block is SNPs that span the entirety of the gene in SNPs 13-26.
 Interestingly, there are only two SNPs in the open reading frame of the associated gene (Figure 6).
 This suggests that the major variation surrounding this locus is controlling the regulatory motifs for this pectinesterase.
 Thus, there is significant genetic variation in B. cinerea virulence that is dependent upon the host’s genetic background.
 This suggests that the pathogen relies on polygenic small effect loci, potentially allowing selection to customize virulence on the different tomato hosts.

-To identify genes consistently associated with B. cinerea virulence on tomato across GWA methods, we examined the gene overlap between significant associations identified by GEMMA on the B05.10 genome and bigRR on the T4 genome.
-We conservatively identified genes within 2kb of significant SNPs at the 99% permutation threshold for bigRR, and at the 99.9% permutation threshold for GEMMA.
-Among these, 263 genes were linked to at least two plant genotypes by both methods (Supplemental Data 2 a).
-These genes include transporters and enzymes that can be important for Botrytis toxin production and/or detoxification of plant defense compounds and are key to virulence.
-Other known and predicted pathogen virulence functions were largely not identified (Supplemental Data 2 a, c).